Esports World Cup: Club Partner Program

-The Esports World Cup Foundation's Club Partner Program (formerly the Club Support Program and initially just the Club Program) is an initiative designed to provide substantial financial assistance to selected esports organizations.
+The Esports Foundation's Club Partner Program (formerly the Club Support Program and initially just the Club Program) is an initiative designed to provide substantial financial assistance to selected esports organizations.
 Through this program, chosen teams received annual financial support to enhance their operations and create more opportunities for professional players.
-A total of 30 esports organizations were selected to the Club Support Program in 2024, and 40 to the Club Partner Program in 2025, based on past competitive achievements, future strategies, and approaches to fan engagement.
+A total of 30 esports organizations were selected to the Club Support Program in 2024, and 40 to the Club Partner Program in 2025 and 2026, based on past competitive achievements, future strategies, and approaches to fan engagement.
 As with all other competitors in the EWC, members of the Club Partner Program must have earned qualification for each game's event and the Club Championship, but they remained eligible for annual financial rewards irrespective of their qualification status, as well as a one-time payment if an organization wants to enter new esports, particularly those who had a presence at the Esports World Cup.
 The rewards were contingent upon each member's capacity to enhance viewership and fan engagement for the EWC.

 Featured games

 In the 2024 edition, 23 events were played across 22 video game titles.
-In 2025, the number of events will be increased to 26 while the number of games will be increased to 25.
-As of 2025, Mobile Legends: Bang Bang is the only game to have had multiple events in a single year, one for men and one for women.
+In 2025, the number of events was increased to 26 while the number of games was increased to 25.
+As of 2026, Mobile Legends: Bang Bang is the only game to have had multiple events in a single year, one for men and one for women.
 Some events are also held as part of the EWC, such as the PUBG Mobile World Cup and Honor of Kings World Cup, while others have no bearing on the Club Championship, such as Strinova and Naraka: Bladepoint.